matrix-org/synapse/docs/workers.md

         resources:
          - names: [replication]

-Under **no circumstances** should these replication API listeners be exposed to the public internet; it currently implements no authentication whatsoever and is unencrypted.
+Under **no circumstances** should replication API listeners be exposed to the public internet; they currently do not implement authentication and are unencrypted.

-(Roughly, the TCP port is used for streaming data from the master to the workers, and the HTTP port for the workers to send data to the main synapse process.)

 You then create a set of configs for the various worker processes.
 These should be worker configuration files, and should be stored in a dedicated